usb4java/usb4java/README.txt

 usb4java - USB library for Java based on libusb 1.0 Copyright (C) 2011 Klaus Reimer <k@ailis.de>
-See LICENSE.txt for licensing information.
+See LICENSE.md for licensing information.
 ==============================================================================

 This library can be used to access USB devices in Java.
 It is based on the